Coffee Heath Bar Ice Cream

 My absolute most favoritest (yes I meant to say that) of all candy bars growing up was the Heath Bar.
 To this day I have what one might call “self control issues” when confronted with them, or any English toffee for that matter.
 (You know those cute little crunchy toffee bars in a box of See’s?
 Same thing.)

-So when my young friend Audrey (our summer intern) came by this week to help me with some cooking and mentioned she had been making a homemade version of Ben and Jerry’s Coffee Heath Bar Crunch, my brain practically short-circuited, the synapses were so lit up with their version of a happy dance.
+So when my friend Audrey came by this week to help me with some cooking and mentioned she had been making a homemade version of Ben and Jerry’s Coffee Heath Bar Crunch, my brain practically short-circuited, the synapses were so lit up with their version of a happy dance.

-Here’s Audrey’s recipe, a classic custard base, infused with coffee, churned and then mixed in with broken up Heath bars before freezing.
+Here’s her recipe, a classic custard base, infused with coffee, churned and then mixed in with broken up Heath bars before freezing.
 Enjoy!

 The "via" instant coffee packs at Starbucks work great for this recipe.